 I successfully registered for the Talent Tour.
 When will I receive further instructions including my audition time?

-All applicants will be informed by email by 27 April 2020 concerning invitations and time slot.
+All applicants will be informed by email shortly after applications have closed.

 I received an audition date, but unfortunately, I am unable to attend.
 What should I do?

 As there are many people involved in the Talent Tour, please let us know as soon as possible if you cannot attend or will be delayed.
 Applicants who do not appear at their allotted time without prior notice (7 days in advance) will not be invited again to future Baltic Sea Philharmonic Talent Tours.